Giffen-good/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 mainpitch:
-  heading:
-    "## The *Alkamind moment* is when the frenetic noise in your mind calms down and you can engage in a conversation where you feel that you have been heard."
+  heading: "## The *Alkamind moment* is when the frenetic noise in your mind calms
+    down and you can engage in a conversation where you feel that you have been heard."
   subheading: We help you identify and apply developmental models of change
     management to support the next stage of your organization
   buttonText: Start a Conversation
   buttonUrl: "#contact"
+contactHeading: Contact
+title: Great coffee with a conscience
+main:
+  heading: Great coffee with no compromises
+  description: >
+    We hold our coffee to the highest standards from the shrub to the cup.
+    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
+We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+  image1:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/products-grid3.jpg
+  image2:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/products-grid2.jpg
+  image3:
+    alt: Coffee beans
+    image: /img/products-grid1.jpg
 maturityModels:
   heading: Models of Maturity
   model: